slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/05-configuration.md

 All other parameters, with the exception of the *cloud connector* value should be kept unchanged.

-To set these parameters click on the "wrench" icon at the top of the page.
-You should see a configuration page like the following.
-Fill in the fields with the correct information and click on the "save" button.

 ### Support Parameters

-SlipStream needs to send out email notifications - e.g. when validating email addresses during user registration.
+SlipStream needs to send out email notifications, for example when validating email addresses during user registration.
 These parameters are set in the *SlipStream Support* section.

 ## Cloud Configuration

 On the configuration page, there is one pane for each supported cloud.
-If the type of cloud you want to use isn't listed, then you will have to import the plugin for that cloud.
+If the type of cloud you want to use is not listed, then you will have to import the plugin for that cloud.

-See the documentation for each connector for help on configuring the parameters.
+See the documentation for each connector for help on configuring its parameters.

 ## SSL Certificate

-Sensitive credentials are passed between a user's browser and the SlipStream™ server; consequently, the server must be configured to use SSL.
-The metadata describing machines and deployments may also contain proprietary information and be similarly sensitive.
+Sensitive credentials are passed between a user's browser and the SlipStream™ server; the metadata describing machines and deployments may also contain proprietary information and be similarly sensitive.
+Consequently, the server must be configured to use SSL.
+The metadata describing machines and deployments may also contain

 The server will initially start with a self-signed certificate that is included in the package.
 You should either create a self-signed